Abiola010/sales-report/README.md

 **SALES AND PROFIT OVERVIEW:** This page displays profit by city, regional sales totals, and the top five sub-categories by sales in various charts.

 ![Screenshot (263)](https://user-images.githubusercontent.com/124578882/218764165-cf0fde2b-11e4-454d-bf48-890edb8ceb6c.png)
+Figure 5: Sales and profit  in chart

-**Finally,** more profit was produced in the west, particularly in New York, whereas phones are the top-selling sub-category.
+**In summary,** more profit was produced in the west, particularly in New York, whereas phones are the top-selling sub-category.